-If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
-Turn on the hazard warning flashers.
-See Hazard Warning Flashers \$ 151.

-See If a Tire Goes Flat \Rightarrow 288 for other important safety warnings.
+- Remove the compressor from its storage location.
+See Storing the Tire Sealant and Compressor Kit

-- 2. Remove the air only hose (10) and the power plug (9) from the bottom of the compressor. - 3.
-Place the compressor on the ground near the flat tire.

-Make sure the tire valve stem is positioned close to the ground so the hose will reach it.

-- 4. Remove the valve stem cap from the flat tire by turning it counterclockwise. - 5.
-Attach the air only hose (10) to the tire valve stem by turning it clockwise until tight.
+303. - Remove the air only hose (10) and the power plug (9) from the bottom of the compressor. - 3.
+Place the compressor on the ground near the flat tire. - Make sure the tire valve stem is positioned close to the ground so the hose will reach it. - Remove the valve stem cap from the flat tire by turning it counterclockwise. - Attach the air only hose (10) to the tire valve stem by turning it clockwise until tight. - Plug the power plug (9) into the accessory power outlet in the vehicle.
+Unplug all items from other accessory power outlets.
+See Power Outlets

 If the vehicle has an accessory power outlet, do not use the cigarette lighter.
 If the vehicle only has a cigarette lighter, use the cigarette lighter.